shirs12/cpp-board-game/README.md

 # # # # # # # # # # #
 ```

-The first player who got to the victory-island - win the game.
+The first player who got to the victory-island - wins the game.

 ```console
 Player 2